javiertuya/sonarqube-action/README.md

 # SonarQube Action

 This action scans a java maven project with SonarQube.
-Includes:
+Features:
 - Does not require any change in the `pom.xml`, all configuration is read from `sonar-project.properties`
 - Cache setup and compilation
 - Optional restore of one or more artifacts to send additional info to SonarQube (e.g. coverage)